Getting Started with Blazor Rich Text Editor in Blazor Web App

 Install Syncfusion® Blazor Rich Text Editor and Themes NuGet in the App

-Use the following commands to add the Blazor Rich Text Editor component to the application by installing Syncfusion.Blazor.RichTextEditor and Syncfusion.Blazor.Themes NuGet package.
-For details, see Install and manage packages using the dotnet CLI.
+Here’s an example of how to add Blazor Rich Text Editor component in the application using the following command in the command prompt (Windows) or terminal (Linux and macOS) to install a Syncfusion.Blazor.RichTextEditor and Syncfusion.Blazor.Themes NuGet package.
+See Install and manage packages using the dotnet CLI topics for more details.

 Syncfusion® Blazor components are available in nuget.org.
 Refer to the NuGet packages topic for the complete list of packages and component details.